Plume of Sahara dust caused spike in European air pollution

+View of the cross-country ski track covered with sand, on Saturday, 6 February 2021, at La Fouly in the Val Ferret, Switzerland.
+The sand of the Sahara has visibly darkened the sky in some places in Switzerland today.
+After an already increased concentration of dust from the African desert on Friday, even more sand was streaming into Switzerland on Saturday, Meteosuisse reported.

+People enjoy the day as Sahara sand colours the snow near Altenberg, Germany, Sunday, Feb.
+7, 2021.

-A plume of Sahara dust that has blanketed parts of southern and central Europe in recent days caused a sharp rise in air pollution across the region, researchers said Tuesday.
+BERLIN (AP) — A plume of Sahara dust that has blanketed parts of southern and central Europe in recent days caused a short, sharp spike in air pollution across the region, researchers said Tuesday.

-The European Commission's Copernicus satellite monitoring program said measured levels of particles smaller than 10 micrometers — so-called PM10s — spiked in cities such as Barcelona, Lyon and Marseille on Sunday.
+The European Commission's Copernicus satellite monitoring program said measured levels of particles smaller than 10 micrometers — so-called PM10s — increased in places such as Barcelona, Spain, and in the French cities of Lyon and Marseille on Sunday.

 The cloud of fine sand blown northward from Algeria tinted skies red and mixed with fresh snowfall in the Alps and Pyrenees, leaving slopes looking orange.